An Improved Genetic Algorithm and Its Application in Neural Network Adversarial Attack: Numerical Experiments and Analysis

-As shown in Figure \ref{fig:final_population}, the population distributions of the four optimization algorithms at the last iteration in the four test functions are shown.
-Among them, Figure \ref{subfig:pop1}\ref{subfig:pop2}\ref{subfig:pop3}\ref{subfig:pop4} is the scatter plot of the distribution of all individuals for each optimization algorithm in 10 experiments, and the formula for the density is shown in \eqref{eq6}, $ population\_size = 50$.
-Figure \ref{subfig:pop5}\ref{subfig:pop6}\ref{subfig:pop7}\ref{subfig:pop8} shows the scatter plot of the distribution of the optimal individuals for each experiment, and the formula for calculating the intensity is shown in \eqref{eq7}, $test\_n = 10$.
+As shown in \figurename~\ref{fig:f12}, \figurename~\ref{fig:f13}, \figurename~\ref{fig:f14} and \figurename~\ref{fig:f15}, F12-F15 are used to evaluate the qualitative results of the IGA.
+Each optimization algorithm was tested 10 times on F12-F15 under the same experimental conditions.
+Among them, "Population distribution" is the scatter plot of the distribution of all individuals for each optimization algorithm in 10 experiments, and the formula for the density is shown in Formula \eqref{eq6}, $population\_size = 50$.
+"Best record" is the scatter plot of the distribution of the optimal individuals for each experiment, and the formula for calculating the intensity is shown in Formula \eqref{eq7}.
 From the figure, we can see that the density of optimal individuals for each round of experimental IGA is better than the other three optimization algorithms, and also retains a strong global search capability in the last iteration.
-As shown in Figure \ref{subfig:pop4}\ref{subfig:pop8}, SGA, PSO and GWO fall into local optimum several times, among them, PSO has the population distribution near the local optimum in the last iteration, and the global search ability is weak because it does not have the function of adaptive variation.
+On the F15 test function, SGA, PSO and GWO fall into local optimum several times.
+From the convergence curves, we can see that IGA is converged before the other three optimization algorithms, and the precision after convergence is better.